-IF that is true, he is opening up Somervell County to be sued.
+IF that is 1, he is opening up Somervell County to be sued.
 Why would he do that?
 Just to discriminate against me?

 When Danny Chambers took his oath of office to be county judge, he swore to uphold the US Constitution.
 He CANNOT allow elected officials to do a prayer, that is establishment of religion.
 Why did he see this was correct a couple of months ago and stop the practice and now all of a sudden wants to go back to it?
 The only reason is his being non-inclusive and discriminatory and inserting his own personal ideas into secular government, since the Supreme Court has ruled on this matter.
 I told him I was going to fight him on this, He told me he welcomes a fight.
 Good.
 I'm a US citizen just as much as anyone else that lives in this town, and I'm going to continue to do so even while he attempts to backtrack to an unconstitutional stance.

 Somervell County Commissioner Court is not a church.
 Elected officials have the right to have ceremonial legislative invocations/prayer as long as they are not leading it themselves and as long as they include ALL comers.